StreetTT/BackshotRoulette/readme.md

 The game flow involves a loop where players take turns performing actions such as shooting, using items, and interacting with the game environment.
 The script logs various game events using the Python `logging` module.
 Game data is saved in a JSON file with a filename based on the current date and time.

 ## Updates
+- **8 Apr 2024**: NEW ITEM - TWIST.
+(If you cannot tell there is now a compulsion for them all to be 5 letters long) Flips the top bullet whether from live to dead ot from dead to live.
+More coming soon to match new update.
 - **22 Feb 2024**: The Q-Learning algorithm has been tied up and full games can now be played with no errors
 - **4 Feb 2024**: The Q-Learning and epsilon-greedy algorithms have been implemented, allowing for some learning to take place and game play against a slightly smart bot.
 - **3 Feb 2024**: Random Bot now added to the game, allowing for 1 or 2 player games.
 Also added a simulation program that allows you generate games between bots